the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // yes, it's height in meters ;-)
 ~~~~~~~

-In contrast, the **boolean** is the logical data type which can have the representations `true` or `false`.
+In contrast, the **boolean** is the logical data type which can only have the representations `true` or `false`.
 Based on a boolean, JavaScript code can make decisions (e.g. if-else statement which we will get to know later) when it evaluates these values:

 {title="index.js",lang="javascript"}
 ~~~~~~~